pivotal/docs-tap/security-and-compliance/tls-and-certificates/ingress/issuer.hbs.md

 package](../../../cert-manager/about.hbs.md).
 Its default name is `tap-ingress-selfsigned`.

-The default ingress issuer is appropriate for testing and evaluation, but VMware recommends you replace it with your own issuer.
+The default ingress issuer is appropriate for testing and evaluation, but VMware recommends that you replace it with your own issuer.

 >**Important** If `cert-manager.tanzu.vmware.com` is excluded from the